 This game's story is nonsense.

 You see, the basic blurb for this game reads "Raphael has a secret life as a heroic thief who is famous among Parisians for stealing famous works of art only to return it days later.
 Feel the beat and conquer the rhythmic riddles in pursuit of the hidden truth about the city and his father's disappearance.".
-From that you may assume that most of the story is that mystery of Raphael's father and a couple fun art heists.
-Of course, you'd be wrong.

 Most of this game is actually about running around getting some "relics" from french royalty(?) that will actually cause the gardens of babylon(????) to rise from the depths of Paris.